Virtus Bologna (women's basketball)

-Virtus Pallacanestro Bologna, known for sponsorship reasons as Virtus Segafredo Bologna, is an Italian professional women's basketball club based in Bologna, Emilia-Romagna.
+Virtus Pallacanestro Bologna, known for sponsorship reasons as Virtus Segafredo Bologna, was an Italian professional women's basketball club based in Bologna, Emilia-Romagna.

 The club was founded in 2019, as the women's wing of Virtus Bologna, one of the most important men's basketball team in Europe.
 Virtus is owned by the coffee entrepreneur Massimo Zanetti.

 History

 2019–2021: Beginnings

 In July 2019, the CEO of Virtus Bologna, Luca Baraldi, announced the opening of a women's basketball wing, to participate in the Serie A1 championship.
 In the same month, Alberto Piombo, a tax advisor, was appointed president of the women's wing.
 The 2019–20 season started with some troubles for Virtus, however, it was later cancelled due to COVID-19 pandemic.

 In the 2020–21, Virtus signed among others Abby Bishop, Brooque Williams and Ana Marjia Begic, while it confirmed many players of the previous season, like the team captain, Elisabetta Tassinari.
 Moreover, the new head coach was Lorenzo Serventi.
 Virtus ended the regular season at the fourth place and was defeated in the national semi-finals by Reyer Venezia.